ApryseSDK/pdftron-ios-samples/README.md

-# pdftron-ios-samples
+# PDFTron iOS Samples

-This is a collection of samples for PDFTron's iOS SDK.
+This repository contains a collection of samples for PDFTron's iOS SDK.

 | Sample | Description |
 |--|--|